Unlock android phones without losing data in case you forgot lock screen Pattern, Password or PIN

-2. Samsung Find My Mobile Service (Only for Samsung users)
+Samsung Find My Mobile Service (Only for Samsung devices)

 Samsung users can also bypass password protection using Find My Mobile service provided by Samsung to help users unlock their screen.
-However, this feature works only if you’re logged into your Samsung account.
+However, this feature works only if you have logged into your phone using the Samsung account.
 Here’s how to bypass the lock screen protection using Find My Mobile.

 - Navigate to Find My Mobile website using your PC’s browser and log in to your Samsung account.

 - Click “Lock My Screen” option, which is located on the left side.